Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Table of Contents

 The Shelter Project exists to make compassionate cannabis accessible to patients who need it most.
-Founded by Jetty Extracts in 2014, the program began as a compassionate-care initiative to provide free cannabis to cancer patients in need.
+Founded by Jetty Extracts in 2014, the program began as a compassionate-care initiative providing free medical cannabis to cancer patients facing serious illness and financial hardship.

-As of 2025, it operates in California, Colorado, and New York, donating more than $1.2 million in cannabis products to over 1,320 patients facing cancer and financial hardship.
+As of 2026, the Shelter Project operates in California, Colorado, and New York and has donated more than $1.2 million in cannabis products to over 1,320 cancer patients in need.
+Every product is held to the same standards of purity and safety as Jetty’s retail lineup, so patients receive clean, lab-tested cannabis without added financial strain.

 Rachel Gaeta and Amanda Gaeta smile together in front of a Golden State Warriors playoff banner, representing strength and positivity in her mothers journey with medical marijuana for cancer through the Jetty Shelter Project.